Concerned about your loved one's driving skills?

 Let us know your concerns

-If speaking directly to your loved one or to a physician is not an option, you can write our Medical Compliance and Assessments department.
+If speaking directly to your loved one or to a physician is not an option, you can write our Medical Compliance and Assessments Program.
 Let us know your name and relationship to the driver, the suspected medical condition, the specific driving behavior you observed that prompted your concern and a telephone number where you can be reached.

 Once we've received and verified that information, we'll contact your loved one and ask them to provide us with a medical report.
 This is a fairly easy and standard procedure that will help us determine their fitness to drive.
 Manitoba Public Insurance will not disclose the name of the person who provided the information unless the person reporting is a physician or optometrist.